oroinc/documentation/commerce/user_guide/getting_started/intro_filters.rst

 - **Activity**: select only the records to which a specific kind of :ref:`activity <user-guide-activities>` has been/hasn't been assigned.

-- **Data Audit**: select on the records that have been modified in a specific way (available only when the correponding fuctionality is enabled for an entity; see step 6 of the :ref:`Create an Entity <doc-entity-actions-create>` action description).
+- **Data Audit**: select on the records that have been modified in a specific way  (available for auditable entities only).

 - **Conditions Groups**: sets of field conditions that combine requirements of several other filters in one group.

-- **Segments**: sets of records dynamically or manually updated in compliance with predefined filters.
-Described in more details in the :ref:`Segments guide <user-guide-filters-segments>`.
+- **Segments**: sets of records dynamically or manually updated in compliance with predefined filters. .
+See :ref:`Using Segments <user-guide-filters-segments>` for more information.

 AND/OR Operators